nguyenvandungb/mapotempo-web/README.md

 The GEM_HOME variable is the place who are stored Ruby gems.

+### Install Node modules

+In addition to gems, node modules must be installed for Javascript files.
+To install all dependencies, run the following command after installing yarn:

+    yarn install

+All packages will be available through _node_modules_ directory.

+If a npm package includes assets, they must be declared in the _config/initializers/assets.rb_ file:

+    Rails.application.config.assets.paths += Dir["#{Rails.root}/node_modules/package/asset_dir"]

 ## Requirements for all systems

 Now add gem bin directory to path with :

     export PATH=$PATH:~/.gem/ruby/2.3/bin

-Add Environement Variables into the end of your .bashrc file :
+Add Environement Variables into the end of your .bashrc file:

     nano ~/.bashrc

-Add following code :
+Add following code:

     # RUBY GEM CONFIG
     export GEM_HOME=~/.gem/ruby/2.3